Thanchanokk-p/ucl-ai-search-shared/1_baseline_analysis/pretrained_dataset_exploration/refinedweb/README.md

 # 🔍 RefinedWeb Analysis

-This project explores the potential of enhancing LLM (Large Language Model) performance using **RefinedWeb** — a brand-specific, curated web dataset tailored for retail and enterprise-focused use cases.
+This project explores the potential of enhancing LLM (Large Language Model) search and response performance using **RefinedWeb** — a brand-specific, curated web dataset tailored for retail and enterprise-focused use cases.

 ---

 ## 📚 What is RefinedWeb?

 RefinedWeb is a cleaned, filtered, and deduplicated web crawl dataset optimized for training and evaluating large-scale language models.
-It includes high-quality, domain-specific text content suitable for commercial applications such as:
+It includes high-quality, domain-specific text content suitable for commercial applications

-- Brand intelligence
-- Product sentiment analysis
-- Customer service automation

----

 ## 🎯 Project Objectives